irJERAD/radio/content/home/experience.md

   location = "California"
   date_start = "2019-05-26"
   date_end = "Current"
-  description = """Saved Lives and Date Nights getting clients from A point to B there, on time."""
+  description = """Sent around in deceit from here to forever after.
+Waisting days like dimes.
+Sipping back on time."""

 +++